-STATE PLAN FOR INDEPENDENT LIVING (SPIL)
+State Plan For Independent Living (SPIL)

-Rehabilitation Act of 1973, as Amended, Chapter 1, Title

-PART B - INDEPENDENT LIVING SERVICES

-Part C - Centers for Independent Living

-State: New Mexico
+Rehabilitation Act of 1973, as Amended, Chapter 1, Title VII Part B - INDEPENDENT LIVING SERVICES Part C - Centers for Independent Living State: New Mexico FISCAL YEARS: 2025-2027 Effective Date: 10/01/2024

-FISCAL YEARS:

-Effective Date: October 1, 2024 to September 30, 2027

-According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless such collection displays a valid OMB control number (OMB 0985-0044).
+According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless such collection displays a valid OMB control number (ON 0985-0044).
 Public reporting burden for this collection of information is estimated to average 240 hours per response, including time for gathering and maintaining the data needed and completing and reviewing the collection of information.
 The obligation to respond to this collection is required to receive financial assistance (Title VII of the Rehabilitation Act of 1973, as amended.